charliemccay/cade-gest-diab3/README.md

 The FHIR server can be stopped with ctrl-c.
 When it is started again it will be empty.
 This implementation of CADE uses UUIDs for the resource identifiers, so can be run multiple times without clashing identifiers - every time someone is born they are assumed to be a new person.

-The BPMN models can be edited with the Camunda Modelling tool: https://camunda.com/download/modeler/
+The BPMN models can be edited with the Camunda Modelling tool: https://camunda.com/download/modeler/ The fhir endpoint can be changed in Resources/config.py.